kquo/tips/azure/index.md

 ```

 ## Create Service Principal
-To create a service principal using Azure CLI tool, and grant it RBAC role `Contributor` at a specific subscription scope, run the following:
+To quickly create an Azure service principal from the CLI, and grant it RBAC role `Contributor` at a specific subscription scope, run the following:

 ```
 az ad sp create-for-rbac -n sp-cli-mgmt --role="Contributor" --scopes="/subscriptions/<SubscriptionId>" {